WestGermanGenomeCenter/pacbio_variants/README.md

 - make sure you are in an interactive terminal session inside a screen / tmux or similar
 - bash runPipeline_local.sh for local installment on single-server setups,
 - bash runPipeline.sh on HPC
+- non-hpc users need to edit the command line deepvariant in rules/snakefile.smk: the rule is currently only working on the HPC, not on other hardware.
+Please adjust.

 # DAG